4th - 10th Grade

 SAMPLE DAILY SCHEDULE

-Core Instruction Days (T/TH)
+Core Instruction Days (M/T/TH)

 The emphasis on core instruction days is introduction and instruction of new concepts.
 Practice and reinforcement of concepts is completed as independent home study with a parent OR under the guidance of a teacher on Mondays and Wednesdays.